Non-Northwestern Summer Programs

 - IIE Passport (Institute of International Education Study Abroad Directory)

-3. Visit the web sites of universities and study abroad institutions that run the academic year programs on our affiliated list.
+2. Visit websites of universities and study abroad institutions that run the academic year programs on our affiliated list.
 Many also run summer programs.

 - Alliance for Global Education